Why Hire a Pest Control Professional?

 - What does he contract cover if I find termites in my home?

 As a smart consumer, you should contact 2-3 companies and compare the services and guarantees that they offer, as well as the cost.
 This goes for ANY pest control treatment.

-For more information, visit the NCDA&CS's website Homeowner's guide to Termite Control Service Agreements and Warranties.
+For more information re: termites specifically, visit the NCDA&CS's website Homeowner's guide to Termite Control Service Agreements and Warranties.

 Sometimes, you cannot fix a pest problem on your own.
 This means you have to have a consultation and conversation with another individual, preferably a pest control expert!
-Good communication with your pest control company helps prevent misunderstandings and problems.
-The pest control professional servicing your home considers you to be a valued customer and he/she is there to help you and answer all of your questions.
-Never hesitate to ask questions about the service you are receiving, about the chemicals being used in and around your home, or to get advice about what you should be doing to help keep insect problems from occurring.
+Good communication with your pest control company helps prevent misunderstandings and treatment failure.
+The pest control professional servicing your home should consider you to be a valued customer and they should want to help you and answer all of your questions.
+Never hesitate to ask questions about the service you are receiving, the chemicals being used in and around your home, or to get advice about what you should be doing to help keep insect problems from occurring again.
 If you have a problem with some aspect of your service, call the company and talk to a supervisor.
-A good company wants to know when a customer is not satisfied so they can correct the problem and provide the type of service you want and expect.
+A good business wants to know when a customer is not satisfied so they can correct the problem and provide the type of service you want and expect.
 Be sure to be reasonable.
 If you are not holding up your end of the bargain, this should be communicated as well.
 The technician should be aware of any issues you are having executing any part of your agreement so that they can troubleshoot and reassess how to successfully move forward.

-- Just as we get second opinions for serious medical problems, you should have 2-3 pest control companies assess the problem in your home and present their findings.
+Just as we get second opinions for serious medical problems, you should have 2-3 pest control companies assess the pest problem in your home and present their findings.
 They should be able to clearly communicate their plan to correct any problems found.
 Ideally, the technician will offer suggestions beyond pesticide application.

 - Treatment specifications

 - With termite treatments, compare the following points:

 - Any waivers for work that will not be done.
 Are other companies including or excluding that work in their proposals?